johnny-quesada-developer/easy-threads-workers/README.md

 await worker.send(40);
 ```

 And that's it!
-You now have a worker running heavy computation in a real separate thread, with real asynchronous programming in JavaScript.
+You now have a worker thread running heavy computations in a separate thread, harnessing the true power of asynchronous programming in JavaScript.

-You can also create an easy web worker from a static file, or from a native worker instance:
+You can also create an easy worker from a static file or a native Worker Thread instance:

 ```ts
 const worker = createEasyWebWorker('./worker.js');